Affordance-based Robot Manipulation with Flow Matching: Abstract

 \section{Abstract}

-We present a framework for assistive robot manipulation, which focuses on two fundamental challenges: first, efficiently adapting large-scale models to downstream scene affordance understanding tasks, especially in daily living scenarios where gathering multi-task data involving humans requires strenuous effort; second, effectively learning robot action trajectories by grounding the visual affordance model.
-We tackle the first challenge by employing a parameter-efficient prompt tuning method that prepends learnable text prompts to the frozen vision model to predict manipulation affordances in multi-task scenarios.
-Then we propose to learn robot action trajectories guided by affordances in a supervised flow matching method.
-Flow matching represents a robot visuomotor policy as a conditional process of flowing random waypoints to desired robot action trajectories.
-Finally, we introduce a real-world dataset with 10 tasks across Activities of Daily Living to test our framework.
-Our extensive evaluation highlights that the proposed prompt tuning method for learning manipulation affordance achieves competitive performance and even outperforms some other finetuning protocols across data scales, while satisfying parameter efficiency.
-Learning multi-task robot action trajectories with flow matching leads to consistently favorable results in several robot manipulation benchmarks than some alternative behavior cloning methods.
-This includes more stable training and evaluation, and noticeably faster inference, while maintaining comparable generalization performance to diffusion policy, where flow matching performs marginally better in most cases.
-Our framework seamlessly unifies affordance learning and action generation with flow matching for robot manipulation. \url{https://hri-eu.github.io/flow-matching-policy/}
+We present a framework for assistive robot manipulation that addresses two fundamental challenges: efficient adaptation of large-scale models for scene affordance understanding and effective learning of robot actions by grounding the visual affordance.
+To tackle the first challenge, we adopt a parameter-efficient prompt tuning method, prepending learnable text prompts to a frozen vision model to predict affordances, while considering spatial and semantic relationships in multi-task scenarios.
+For the second challenge, we propose a flow matching method, representing a robot visuomotor policy as a conditional process of flowing random waypoints to desired robot actions.
+We introduce a real-world dataset with 10 tasks to evaluate our approach.
+Experiments show our prompt tuning method achieves competitive or superior performance to other finetuning protocols across data scales, while satisfying parameter efficiency.
+Flow matching yields more stable training and faster inference, while maintaining comparable generalization performance to diffusion policy.
+Our framework seamlessly unifies parameter-efficient affordance learning and robot action generation with flow matching. \url{https://hri-eu.github.io/flow-matching-policy/}